amdgigabyte/library/coffeescript/chapters/03_classes.md

         obj.included?.apply(@)
         this

-The little dance around the moduleKeywords variable is to ensure we have callback support when mixins extend a class. 让我们看看 `Module` 类如何实际的使用:
+The little dance around the `moduleKeywords` variable is to ensure we have callback support when mixins extend a class.
+Let's take a look at our `Module` class in action:

 <span class="csscript"></span>